devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 --- -->

+## Applying an Image Promotion Policy

+{% hint style="warning" %}
+### Who Can Perform This Action?
+Users need to have super-admin permission to apply an image promotion policy.
+{% endhint %}

+You can apply a policy using our APIs or through [Devtron CLI](https://github.com/devtron-labs/devtron-cli).
+Here is the CLI approach:

+* Create a YAML file and give it a name (say `applyPolicy.yaml`).
+Within the file, define the applications and environments to which the image promotion policy should apply, as shown below.

+    {% code title="applyPolicy.yaml" overflow="wrap" lineNumbers="true" %}
+    ```yaml
+    apiVersion: v1
+    kind: artifactPromotionPolicy
+    spec:
+    payload:
+        applicationEnvironments:
+        - appName: "app1"
+            envName: "env-demo"
+        - appName: "app1"
+            envName: "env-staging"
+        - appName: "app2"
+            envName: "env-demo"
+        applyToPolicyName: "example-policy"
+    ```
+    {% endcode %}

+    Here, `applicationEnvironments` is a dictionary that contains the application names (app1, app2) and the corresponding environment names (env-demo/env-staging) where the policy will apply.
+In the `applyToPolicyName` key, enter the value of the `name` argument you used earlier while [creating the policy](#creating-an-image-promotion-policy).

+* Apply the policy using the following CLI command:

+    ```
+    devtron-cli apply policy -p="path/to/applyPolicy.yaml"
+    ```

 ## Result

 ### Promoting Image to Target Environment

 {% hint style="warning" %}
 ### Who Can Perform This Action?
-Users with build & deploy permission or above (for the application and target environment) can raise a promotion request (if the applied policy has 'Approval for Image Promotion Policy' enabled).
+Users with build & deploy permission or above (for the application and target environment) can promote an image if the image promotion policy is enabled.
 {% endhint %}

 Here, you can promote images to the target environment(s).